sbissantz/rarp/ssh.md

 ```

 ...to add identities to the agent using any passphrase stored in the user's
 keychain.
-Besides suggests to create a `~~/.ssh/config` file and add:
+Besides, you might also consider to create a `~~/.ssh/config` file
+and add:

 ```
  Host *